 The American Dream theme encompasses crucial values, such as freedom, democracy, equal rights, and personal happiness.
-The concept’s definition varies from person to person.
-Yet, books by American authors can help us grasp it better.
-Many agree that American literature is so distinct from English literature because the concept of the American Dream influences it heavily.
+Even though the concept doesn’t have a fixed definition, it can be grasped through the works of American authors.
+In American Literature and the Dream, Frederic Carpenter argues that American literature is so distinct from English literature precisely because the concept of the Dream so heavily influences it (1955.)

 🗽 The American Dream Theme & Its History